Web-Feet/coasterdocs/theme/page-listings.md

 Page lists are a common page of any website and they can be easily created with a few simple methods.
 The pages used by these methods will be the sub pages of the current specified page.
 There are also ways of filtering these pages before they are rendered.

-You can also now get pages based on particular block content.
+You can also get pages based on particular block content.
 For example you could get all the pages that have a certain select option set in the admin.

+The main search results method is also rendered the same way, it will look through the indexed search data and return a page list based on the search term.

 The default template files are in `/category/default` and you can add other folders in the same place as the default folder for additional layouts.
 For example if you wanted a blog you could have a specific layout for posts in `/category/posts`.